By: Maxwell Briskman Stanfield, Associate, [email protected]

 Most new business owners assume that because their company is small they are immune to cyber threats.
 But as we’ve seen in the legal space, data breaches can come in all shapes and sizes and are equally harmful to all business operations.

 In fact, this growing fear among businesses is what prompted the U.S. National Institute of Standards and Technology (NIST) to publish a standard policy framework for computer security.
 The policy provides simple guidelines for assessing and improving an organization’s ability to “prevent, detect and respond to cyber attacks.”
-The full framework is available online here for public use.

 Though the NIST guidelines may be somewhat extensive for smaller organizations, having some sort of security protocol in place for employees is the first step in creating a more secure environment.